deborah-idowu/My-Azure-APIM-Appservice/README.md

 1. The Function's `/ApiFunction` endpoint returns a simple string, and the Web API exposes a `/Hello` endpoint, which also returns a simple string.
 The end user invokes these endpoints by calling their abstracted endpoint via API Management.
     - In the UI, the user is prompted to provide an API key.
 The return values of these endpoints are printed to the page once execution is complete.
+    - To get a Subscription key, navigate to the API Management service in the Azure Portal and open the 'Subscriptions' blade.
+Choose either the Primary or Secondary key for the Product that you created above.
 2. Although the client application was created as a demonstration of calling the APIs via JavaScript, you may use any utility to call the APIs, including the [built-in testing tool](https://learn.microsoft.com/en-us/azure/api-management/import-and-publish#test-the-new-api-in-the-azure-portal) in the Azure Portal.

 ## Considerations & Next Steps